pure-data/pure-data/doc/1.manual/pdmanual.md

 #### Multiple Devices {-}

 You can specify multiple MIDI input and output devices.
-For example, "pd -midiindev 3 -midioutdev 4,2" asks for the third MIDI input device and the fourth and second MIDI output device.
+For example, `pd -midiindev 3 -midioutdev 4,2` asks for the third MIDI input device and the fourth and second MIDI output device.

 Audio device selection is similar, except that you can also specify channels by
-device: "-audioindev 1,3 -inchannels 2,8" will try to open device 1 (2 channels)
+device: `-audioindev 1,3 -inchannels 2,8` will try to open device 1 (2 channels)
 and device 3 (8 channels.)

 #### Sample Rate {-}